abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 ## Conclusion

-From cute cat pictures, landscape and architecture, obscure images, selfies, and even a request for a date, I received many postcards.
+From cute cat pictures, landscape and architecture, obscure images and trash, selfies, and even a request for a date, I received many postcards.

 > A smile is happiness you'll find right under your nose.
 > -- Tom Wilson

 The reverse engineering work of this project has been much fun, almost as much fun as receiving the cards.
-With the above quote by _Tom Wilson_ I would like to thank everyone for playing along and making me, the postman, and my roommates smile.
+Thanks everyone for playing along and making me, the postman, and my roommates smile.